Centre for International Business Strategy and Decisions

 - Dr. Alena Pivavarava: International Business Strategy and Decisions, Big Data expertise

 - International Business Strategies: International Strategic Alliances, International Negotiations strategies, Market Entry strategies; Supply Chain approaches to strategy and operation of international business-to-business relationships

 - International Business Decision-Making: Human Decision-making, Decision-making in MNEs, SMEs and Entrepreneurship, Heuristics, Rationality assumptions

-- Sustainable Cultures: Cultural Adaptation and Migration: Diaspora research, Global heritage
+- Sustainable Cultures: Cultural Profiles and Adaptation; Migration: Diaspora research, Global heritage

 Global Sustainability (Prof. Usha Ramanthan):